tesseract-ocr/tessdoc/Compiling.md

   sudo make install
 ```

-## To install tesseract with training tools
+## Install Tesseract with training tools

 In the above training tools are not installed.
-You can install not only tesseract but also training tools like below.
+You can install not only Tesseract but also training tools like below.

 ### Install packages required by training tools